 A mortgage is a loan – provided by a mortgage lender or a bank – that enables an individual to purchase a home.
 While it’s possible to take out loans to cover the entire cost of a home, it’s more common to secure a loan for about 80% of the home’s value.

 The loan must be paid back over time.
 The home purchased acts as collateral on the money an individual is lent to purchase the home.

 Types of Mortgages

 The two most common types of mortgages are fixed-rate and adjustable-rate (also known as variable rate) mortgages.

 Fixed-rate mortgages provide borrowers with an established interest rate over a set term of typically 15, 20, or 30 years.
 With a fixed interest rate, the shorter the term over which the borrower pays, the higher the monthly payment.
 Conversely, the longer the borrower takes to pay, the smaller the monthly repayment amount.
-However, the longer it takes to repay the loan, the more the borrower ultimately spends on interest.
+However, the longer it takes to repay the loan, the more the borrower ultimately pays in interest charges.